 Generally there will be two ways that a defendant can respond to their charges at court.
 The first is to act as a self-represented defendant.
 You are your own legal representative.
 Doing so avoids spending money on legal representation.
 However, if you are unfamiliar with the law and the legal process this can result in serious legal missteps, a weaker negotiating position, and a significantly poorer outcome.

 The second approach would be to obtain a legal representative.
 Someone who is trained and licensed by the Law Society to argue on your behalf at court.
 While this will cost you money, it will generally provide you with a much stronger legal defence and a better outcome.
-You invest a short-term cost at the start of your legal problems to guard and protect your long-term interests such as fines owing to the court, insurance costs (or whether you can be insured), protecting against suspension of driver’s licence or imprisonment, as well as any impact to your employment and personal life.
+You invest a short-term cost at the start of your legal problems to guard and protect your long-term interests such as fines owing to the court, insurance costs (or whether you can be insured), protecting against suspension of driver’s license or imprisonment, as well as any impact to your employment and personal life.

 Either way that you decide to proceed, basing your decisions on solid information is important.
 Most defendants are unaware of the penalties that they are facing and even police officers at roadside commonly make mistakes in trying to advise defendants on simple issues such as demerit points.

 Do You Need To Defend Yourself Against An Ontario Traffic Ticket?